Network Anomaly Detection Research Paper Accepted by Premier International Conference!!!

 PhD student, Hang Yu's paper on "Pulse Arrival Scheduling for Nanonetworks Under Limited IoT Access Bandwidth" has won the Best Paper Award in the 42nd IEEE Conference on Local Computer Networks (LCN) held in Singapore 9-12 Oct 2017.
 We have four papers, including the Best Paper, in this conference which is ranked A by CORE/ERA since 2008.
 A recording of the presentation can be found here.

 VUW PhD scholarships

 Three times a year, Victoria University of Wellington accepts applications for admission into our PhD programme with Victoria Doctoral Scholarships as well as other externally funded scholarships.
 The application process is managed by our Faculty of Graduate Research and details are available from their website.
-Applicants who are interested to do research in 5G networks, wireless networks and future internet technologies, are strongly encouraged to contact Prof Winston Seah.
+Applicants who are interested to do research in 5G networks, IoT, wireless networks and future internet technologies, are strongly encouraged to contact Prof Winston Seah.

 WiNe Research Areas